venantius/ultra/README.md

         :ultra {:color-scheme :solarized_dark}}}
 ```

+Note that colorized nREPL output requires Leiningen version 2.4.2 or higher.

 ## Features
 For a detailed list of features, check out the [wiki](https://github.com/venantius/ultra/wiki).
 Here's the highlight reel: